UFC 291: Poirier vs. Gaethje 2: Predictions & Analysis

 A few statistical edges stand out.
 Matthews throws significantly more leather — a 3.1 sig. strike per minute gap.
 Matthews is far more active with takedowns, averaging 1.4 more per 15 minutes.
 Flowers has tighter striking defense, making opponents miss more often.

 The Pick: Jake Matthews over Darrius Flowers.
-The model is firm on this one: Matthews at 78%.
-Notably, the betting market has Matthews at 71% implied while our model sees 78% — a 7-point disagreement that could signal value.
+We're leaning Matthews here at 74%, a solid but not overwhelming edge.
+Notably, the betting market has Matthews at 71% implied while our model sees 74% — a 3-point disagreement that could signal value.

 Uros Medic vs Matthew Semelsberger